 This Catalog section provides information about requirements that all B.S.E. students must fulfill, regardless of their engineering major, as well as admission information and academic rules and procedures.

 Engineering students may earn more than one B.S.E. degree.
-They also may earn joint undergraduate degrees in the College of Liberal Arts and Sciences or the Tippie College of Business, a joint B.S.E./master's degree in urban and regional planning, or a joint B.S.E./M.S. in engineering; see "Joint and Dual Degrees" under Requirements in this section of the Catalog.
+They also may earn combined program undergraduate degrees in the College of Liberal Arts and Sciences or the Tippie College of Business, a combined B.S.E./master's degree in urban and regional planning, or a combined B.S.E./M.S. in engineering; see "Combined and Dual Degrees" under Requirements in this section of the Catalog.

 Engineering students may complete minors in a number of disciplines.
 For instance, students interested in heading an engineering firm might choose to earn a minor in business administration.
 For a list of minors and links to the departments and programs that offer them, see Find Your Program on the General Catalog website and select undergraduate minors.

 B.S.E. programs generally allow students to satisfy their elective focus area requirement by completing a minor.
 Students who choose this option must work closely with program advisors to ensure that the minor is compatible with their engineering career aspirations.